 When a hospital undergoes a merger, acquisition or closure, the associated Medicare hospital provider number often changes, creating challenges for tracking providers over time.
 The NCI Hospital file itself contains no distinguishing identifier for researchers to link information on current and past hospital provider numbers for a facility.
 For longitudinally tracking of hospitals in the SEER-Medicare data, researchers are encouraged to use the Mergers and Acquisitions file (PDF, 96 KB) maintained by NCI.

-The Mergers and Acquisitions file was created from the Provider of Service (POS) files released by the Centers for Medicare and Medicaid Services (CMS), which collect information on previous or associated provider numbers for a hospital.
+The Mergers and Acquisitions file was created from the POS files released by the Centers for Medicare & Medicaid Services (CMS), which collect information on previous or associated provider numbers for a hospital.
 The Mergers and Acquisition file contains one observation per provider number (current or previous).
 Along with each provider number, the file includes a linking variable (Group_id) that assigns a unique identifier to all associated provider numbers identified across all years of the hospital file, if any.
 If a hospital has no associated provider numbers, the Group_id variable will have a missing value for that provider.
-All provider numbers are encrypted in the same way as other files in the SEER-Medicare data to allow for linkage.
+All provider numbers are encrypted in the same way as other files in the SEER-CAHPS data to allow for linkage.

 The Mergers and Acquisitions file will be made available without charge to investigators.
-Investigators must include a description of the use of the file in their proposal requesting SEER-Medicare data.
+Investigators must include a description of the use of the file in their proposal requesting SEER-CAHPS data.

 Documentation for the Mergers and Acquisitions file (PDF, 96 KB) is available in PDF format.

-NPI-UPIN Physician Crosswalk File for the SEER-Medicare Data
+NPI-UPIN Physician Crosswalk File for the SEER-CAHPS Data

 In 2007, CMS adopted a new physician identification system, changing from the Unique Physician Identification Number (UPIN) to the National Provider Identifier (NPI).
 In order to track physicians in the SEER-Medicare data across time, Dr. Helen Parsons from the University of Texas Health Sciences Center, in collaboration with staff from NCI and IMS, created a file to crosswalk a physician's NPI to his/her UPIN.

-To create the crosswalk, all NPIs on the SEER-Medicare physician (carrier) claims in 2007 – 2008 were identified.
-During this period, physicians were required to submit claims to Medicare using their NPI; however many claim also included a UPIN for the physician in addition to the NPI.
+To create the crosswalk, all NPIs on the SEER-Medicare and SEER-CAHPS physician (carrier) claims in 2007 – 2008 were identified.
+During this period, physicians were required to submit claims to Medicare using their NPI; however, many claims also included a UPIN for the physician in addition to the NPI.
 Using information from the claims, the NPI and UPIN Directories and physician name matching, NPIs were matched to UPINs with an overall 90.1% match rate.
 Of the unique 470,313 NPIs identified in the claims, 423,912 were assigned a unique UPIN.

-All physician identifiers on the SEER-Medicare data are encrypted in order to protect the privacy of the physicians.
+All physician identifiers on the SEER-CAHPS data are encrypted in order to protect the privacy of the physicians.
 The same encryption is used for the NPI-UPIN crosswalk file.
 This will allow researchers to link the NPI-UPIN crosswalk file to the SEER-Medicare claims.
 This crosswalk file is made available without charge to SEER-Medicare researchers who need to track physicians over the time period when NPIs were implemented.
-Please contact Elaine Yanisko at IMS for more details of how the crosswalk was created or to obtain a copy of the crosswalk file.
+Please contact SEER-CAHPS for more details of how the crosswalk was created or to obtain a copy of the crosswalk file.